11 Reasons You Need to Buy More Tennis Balls

-Throw one or two tennis balls into the dryer the next time you dry down-filled items like pillows, comforters, and jackets.
+Throw one or two tennis balls like these into the dryer the next time you dry down-filled items like pillows, comforters, and jackets.
 They’ll ditch the flat look they get from the washing machine and puff up again.
-Check out these other 11 brilliant cleaning shortcuts lazy people will love.
+You’ll also love these 11 brilliant cleaning shortcuts lazy people use.

 Drop a few tennis balls into a long tube sock and tie the end shut.
-Now pretend the tube sock is a towel and move it across your back the way you would if you were drying off after a shower.
-Check out these other natural ways to relieve pain without medication.
+Now pretend the tube sock is a towel and move it across your back the way you would if you were drying off after a shower, just one of the natural ways to relieve pain without medication you can try.

 Cut a slit in a tennis ball and squeeze it to widen the split.
-Toss in some nails, then stop squeezing the ball to close up up the toolbox.
+Toss in some nails, then stop squeezing the ball to close up the toolbox.
 Carry it with you around the house or in the yard and squeeze it any time you need a nail.
-Don’t miss these other 22 genius uses for items in your garage.
+Genius!
+Here are 22 more genius uses for items in your garage.